Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 He’d gone toe-to-toe with Hunters before.
 He’d learned a lot since then.
 He was stronger and better-equipped than those previous occasions.
 But that didn’t stop the seam where his flesh ended and his cybernetic paw began from itching at the memory of having half his arm bitten off.
 That didn’t stop him from…doubting.

-He didn’t doubt his own ability---he was among the very best and he knew it---but he had definite doubts over whether even that would be enough.
+He didn’t doubt his own ability - he was among the very best and he knew it - but he had definite doubts over whether even that would be enough.

 The hunters orbited the roof several times.
 Regaari made sure to record everything with his suit’s sensors, so SOR and Whitecrest analysis cells could glean as much information as possible from the opportunity…